kelseyabreu/biomastersCampaign/README.md

 PLAYER: "Come on..."

-SEARCH 3: "what is a BioMaster first"
+SEARCH 3: "Reddit: what is a BioMaster?"
 Results:
-- "What is a Master's degree in Biology?"
+- "Reddit website results: What is a Master's degree in Biology?"
-- "First steps to becoming a biologist"
+- Ads: "First steps to becoming a biologist"
 - Video game character guides
 - Random forum posts
 [Nothing matches]